• 0

 A pot with hardwood cuttings in

-I use a terracotta pot to place the cuttings in before I plant them out.
-It's essential to get the cuttings in into growing media like compost ASAP.
-The amount of time out in the open reduces the chances of success so time is of the essence when taking any cutting.
+I place the cuttings in a terracotta pot before I plant them out.
+It's essential to get the cuttings into growing media like compost ASAP.
+Spending time out in the open reduces the chances of success, so time is of the essence when taking any cutting.
 If you can't plant them straight away, store them in a damp plastic bag tied up in the meantime.

 Step 5: Mix your compost & grit

-Hardwood cuttings need a free, draining, and lightweight growing media.
-You can just use normal peat-free compost, but the cuttings can sit waterlogged if you're not careful.
-I always use a 50:50 mix of peat-free compost and grit.
-This aids with drainage for the hardwood cuttings.
+Hardwood cuttings need a free, draining, and lightweight growing medium.
+You can just use normal peat-free compost, but the cuttings can become waterlogged if you're not careful.
+I always use a 50:50 mix of peat-free compost and grit, which aids with drainage for the hardwood cuttings.

-The other reason why adding grit, perlite or vermiculite is that it opens up the airflow in the cutting media.
+The other reason to add grit, perlite, or vermiculite is that it opens up the airflow in the cutting media.
 Air is really important for healthy roots, so a gritty compost mix is more beneficial for healthy root development.

 Potting mix for hardwood cuttings